caijia19/caijiatest/README.md

 [Registering an FPGA Image](./fp1/docs/注册FPGA镜像.md)

-**Note**: FPGA image registration depends on the FPGA image management tool.
+> FPGA image registration depends on the FPGA image management tool.
 You need to [compile and install the FPGA image management tool](#fisclent_install) before registration.

 ### Step 3: Query the FPGA image
 After configuring the files, run the **fisclient** command on the Linux shell to go to the fisclient login screen and enter the HWS account password when prompted.
 On the fisclient CLI, you can run corresponding commands to query, delete, or associate FPGA images.